-Since publishing that article earlier in 2016, we’ve had over 5,000 people read it, and over 1,000 people opt-in to receive our pricing workbook.
-That’s over 1,000 potential customers for Thinkific (many of whom did become customers), all from a single article!
+Since publishing that article earlier in 2016, we’ve had over thousands of potential customers all from a single article!
 Not bad right?

 Again, not everyone who reads your blog post will subscribe to your email list to get the free resource, but the ones that do are giving you permission to communicate with them.

 Once you have their email addresses or some way to communicate with them, create a sequence that leads them to purchasing your course.
 The idea is to provide a lot of value up front to establish your expertise and build trust, before unveiling your online course.